shadowcache/Cuki-Artifact-WSS-Estimation/README.md

 cd download/prometheus-2.37.0.linux-amd64
 ./prometheus --config.file=cuki.yml
 ```
-6. Run Presto evaluate the cache hit rate, open the presto website page at port 8080, you should see it is working:
+6. Run Presto to evaluate the cache hit rate, open the presto website page at port 8080, you should see it is working:
 ```cmd
 cd presto_cuki
 bash ./benchmarks/tpcds_s3.sh
 ```
-7. Run the bash to auto collect exp data and get your figure
+7. Run the bash to auto-collect exp data and get your figure
 ```cmd
 cd presto_cuki
 python3 ./benchmarks/get_metrics.py